Acuity Scheduling Increased Paid Sign-Ups By 268%

 Like every other online service provider, Acuity too wanted to improve conversions for their paid sign-up accounts.
 Acuity found that many users who had signed up for a free account later deleted them.
 A survey of such users revealed that they expected more features in the free version of the software.
 Despite being made aware that those services were available in the paid plans, they chose to delete their accounts.

-Solution: Offering a Free, Limited Period Full-Feature Plan
+Tests run: Offering a Free, Limited Period Full-Feature Plan

 Based on the findings of the survey, the Acuity Scheduling team hypothesized that directing visitors to a 14-day free trial of their Professional plan directly instead of sending them to the unlimited free trial account (with limited features) would increase sign-ups to their mid-level Professional ($10/month) plan.